Without Prejudice

 Quotes from interviews:

--"Now I practically don’t watch the news, I don’t read.
-I understand that it’s hide and seek, but it helps to just live for a while"
+-"Now I hardly watch the news, I don’t read.
+I know it’s like hide-and-seek, but it helps to just live for a while"

 Emigrate